Hot Banana Games

 Collaborating With Content Creators

-We collaborated with content creators on YouTube, Facebook, TikTok, and other platforms to release video and written content gradually throughout the campaign.
-We specifically worked with creators with diverse backgrounds to introduce Steam Up in different languages.
+We collaborated with diverse content creators on YouTube, TikTok, and other platforms to release video and written content throughout the campaign.
+By working with creators from various backgrounds and languages, we aimed to increase accessibility and reach Asian North Americans.

 We specifically worked with creators with diverse backgrounds to introduce Steam Up in different languages.